smarc-project/smarc_stonefish_sims/README.md

 Using the `python3-vcstool` dependency, we can install all of the packages outlined below with a couple of simple commands in our `catkin_ws/src` folder.
-If you only have access to the public repos (i.e. you're not a member of the SMaRC project, use the commands:
+If you only have access to the public repos (i.e. you're not a member of the SMaRC project), use the commands:
 ```
 wget https://raw.githubusercontent.com/nilsbore/sam_stonefish_sim/master/rosinstall/sam_sim.rosinstall
 vcs import < sam_sim.rosinstall --recursive